Upgrade to a New Version

 On Linux the mp4split package contains libfmp4 which is used by both the webserver module and unified_capture.
 On Windows unified_capture is a standalone executable.

-Once the parity of the software components is confirmed you should proceed to install the versions you intend to upgrade to in your staging environment.
+Once the parity of the software components is confirmed you should proceed to install the upgrade versions in your staging environment.

 Your staging environment should be as close to your production environment as possible.
-It is not advised to base a staging environment on a local machine and is preferred that it would be on a remote server which may connect to other production services and data, and the same assets and manifests that the production servers can access.
+It is not advised to base a staging environment on a local machine and is preferable it be on a remote server which may connect to other production services and data, and the same assets and manifests that the production servers can access.

 A typical workflow is as follows: